-The UT Southwestern treatment team – including physicians, therapists, and registered nurses – custom designs a treatment program for each patient, which can include one-on-one therapy, team activities, and various medical treatments.
+The UT Southwestern treatment team – including physicians, therapists, and registered nurses who have specialty training in rehabilitation – custom designs a treatment program for each patient, which can include one-on-one therapy, team activities, and various medical treatments.

 We offer a variety of therapies, such as:

 - Physical therapy